adamrmelnyk/oxide_boy/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    default    For development purposes: Runs the default rom at src/dmg/rom/DEFAULT_ROM.bin help       Prints this message or the help of the given subcommand(s) run        Runs the specified ROM
+    custom     Runs the specified ROM as the BOOT ROM, use this to run custom boot roms or test roms default    For development purposes: Runs the default rom at src/dmg/rom/DEFAULT_ROM.bin help       Prints this message or the help of the given subcommand(s) run        Runs the specified ROM
+    skip       Runs the specified ROM, but skips the boot sequence
 ```

 ## Running